aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

 When placing lairs assume they occupy either a natural hollow, depression, or otherwise hidden or defensible spot in the case of intelligent creatures and animals.
-Undead, constructs, and other non-intelligent threats don’t necessarily concern themselves with concealment, or even making a semi-permanent home.
-This is not always the case, however; many undead – intelligent and non – shun light, and will lair in dark crevices, caverns, barrows, dilapidated structures, etc. The encounter tables also includes monsters that are traditionally only found underground; they are labeled as such, and it is assumed that any such result indicates the creature’s lair
+Undead, constructs, and other nonointelligent threats don’t necessarily concern themselves with concealment, or even making a semi-permanent home.
+This is not always the case, however; many undead – intelligent and non – shun light, and will lair in dark crevices, caverns, barrows, dilapidated structures, etc. The encounter tables als- includes monsters that are traditionally only found underground; they are labeled as such, and it is assumed that any such result indicates the creature’s lair

 is underground or in an isolated, enclosed place like the cellar of a house, etc.